babiulep/my-kernel-patches/README.md

 # my-kernel-patches
 ## Patches for the linux kernel

+### 2025-12-17
+* Be careful using these NVIDIA patches for the upcoming kernel 6.19
+* A lot has changed since and your (dkms) build will probably fail...

 ### 2025-12-14
 * show my preferred order of patches
 * sync patches with 6.18.1